General Questions about Study Abroad and Global Education (SAGE)

 - discuss the options with your faculty adviser, faculty in your prospective major department, and the faculty who have reviewed the programs that interest you;

-- interview former program participants for additional input on the day to day experience, and try to meet some of the international students from the host region who are studying here in Claremont;
+- interview former program participants for additional input on the day to day experience, attend the Country Chats to hear from returnees about how they decided on their program, and try to meet some of the international students from the host region who are studying here in Claremont;

-- consider the support needed for your success and whether accommodations received in Claremont are reasonable in the program location including: on-going treatment for health issues, accessibility of medications, whether dietary needs can be accommodated, availability of comparable academic accommodations, physical requirements (some programs include extensive trekking, camping, etc.)
+- consider the support needed for your success and whether accommodations received in Claremont are available in the program location including: on-going health-related treatment, accessibility of medications, whether dietary needs can be accommodated, availability of comparable academic accommodations, physical requirements (some programs include extensive trekking, camping, etc.)

-- discuss your plans with your family and direct them to this SAGE website;
+- discuss your plans with your family and direct them to the SAGE website;

-- meet with program representatives who visit Scripps, typically at a table in Seal Court during lunch or at the Study Abroad and Global Education Expo in the fall;
+- meet with program representatives who visit Scripps, typically at a table in Seal Court during lunch or at the SAGE Fair in the fall;

-- research the locations you are considering — culture, history, economy, politics, health conditions, weather, gender roles and expectations, etc.;
+- research the locations you are considering to learn about the culture, history, economy, politics, health conditions, weather, gender roles and expectations, etc.;

 - follow an online newspaper from your chosen destination to become familiar with current events;